Rendaw/continuations/README.md

 java -javaagent:/path/to/coroutines-1.0.0.jar -jar target/yourapp.jar
 ```

-In your IDE this may need to be the full path to the jar in your `~/.m2` directory.
-In Maven you can use
+To run tests in Maven with the agent you can use

 ```
 <plugin>